Improvements at Rendlesham Forest

 Body

-During 2025 there will be ongoing improvement works happening in Rendlesham Forest, including maintenance work to the main car park, enhancing our cafe offer, and forestry operations.
+During 2026 there will be ongoing improvement works happening in Rendlesham Forest, including creating new trails, enhancing our visitor offering, and forestry operations.
 The forest remains open during this work, but diversions may be in place.
 Safety for visitors and staff is our top priority, so please respect any closures in place and follow signed diversions.

 Help to improve access at Rendlesham Forest